SublimeLinter/SublimeLinter-jscs/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-jscs.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-jscs)

 This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [jscs](https://github.com/mdevils/node-jscs).
-It will be used with files that have the “Javascript” or “JavaScript Next” syntax.
+It will be used with files that have the “Javascript”, “JavaScript Next” or “JavaScript (JSX)” syntax.

 ![SublimeLinter-jscs](demo.gif "SublimeLinter-jscs plugin demo")